mliezun/mliezun.github.io/README.md

 This blog is made with [Grotsky](https://github.com/mliezun/grotsky) a toy programming language I made to learn about interpreters and compilers.

+The favicon of the page is a painting from Kandinsky as seen here: [https://artwizard.eu/the-bright-colours-of-wassily-kandinsky-ar-39](https://web.archive.org/web/20210826214126/https://artwizard.eu///the-bright-colours-of-wassily-kandinsky-ar-39/).

 [Visit the blog](https://mliezun.github.io)